-6. Required equipment.
-Not later than one year from the effective date of this section, a manufacturer of motor vehicles sold in this State, including commercial motor vehicles and heavy duty vehicles having a gross vehicle weight rating of more than 14,000 pounds, that uses a telematics system is required to equip vehicles sold in this State with an inter-operable, standardized and owner-authorized access platform across all of the manufacturer's makes and models.
+6. Telematics.
+Not later than one year from the effective date of this section, a manufacturer of motor vehicles sold in this State, including commercial motor vehicles and heavy duty vehicles having a gross vehicle weight rating of more than 14,000 pounds, that uses a telematics system is required to equip vehicles sold in this State with an inter-operable, standardized access platform across all of the manufacturer's makes and models.
 The platform must be capable of securely communicating all mechanical data emanating directly from the motor vehicle via direct data connection to the platform.
 The platform must be directly accessible by the motor vehicle owner through a mobile-based application and, upon the authorization of the owner, all mechanical data must be directly accessible by an independent repair facility or a licensed dealer as described in section 851, subsections 2 and 9, limited to the time to complete the repair or for a period of time agreed to by the motor vehicle owner for the purposes of maintaining, diagnosing and repairing the motor vehicle.
 Access must include the ability to send commands to in-vehicle components if needed for purposes of maintenance, diagnostics and repair.
-All parts, tools, software and other components necessary to complete a full repair of the vehicle, as referenced in this subsection, must be included and provided to motor vehicle owners and authorized independent repair shops.
+All parts, tools, software and other components necessary to complete a full repair of the vehicle, as referenced in this subsection, must be included and provided to motor vehicle owners and owner-authorized independent repair shops.

 7. Exclusions.
 Manufacturers of motor vehicles sold in the United States may exclude diagnostic, service and repair information necessary to reset an immobilizer system or security-related electronic modules from information provided to motor vehicle owners and independent repair facilities.
 If excluded under this subsection, the information necessary to reset an immobilizer system or security-related electronic modules must be made available to motor vehicle owners and independent repair facilities through the secure data release model system as used on the effective date of this section by the National Automotive Service Task Force or other known, reliable and accepted systems.

 8. Enforcement.
-If the independent entity described by subsection 2 has reason to believe that a manufacturer has violated any provision of this section, the independent entity shall notify the Attorney General.
-The Attorney General shall promptly institute any actions or proceedings the Attorney General considers appropriate.
-The independent entity, through the Attorney General, may apply to the Superior Court of any county of the State to enforce any lawful order made or action taken by the independent entity pursuant to this section.
+If the commission described by subsection 2 has reason to believe that a manufacturer has violated any provision of this section, the commission shall notify the Attorney General.
+In response to a referral from the commission, or in any other instance where the Attorney General believes this section may have been violated, the Attorney General may institute an action in the Superior Court of any county of the State to enforce this section.
+The Attorney General may seek injunctive relief and a civil penalty for each violation of this section.

 A motor vehicle owner or independent repair facility authorized by an owner who has been denied access to mechanical data in violation of this section may initiate a civil action seeking any remedies under law.
 Each denial of access is compensable by an award of treble damages or $10,000, whichever amount is greater.